-- 4.1: The instructional materials aligns with the course topics stated in the syllabus. - 4.2: The Reviewer recommends further development of the purpose of the course materials relative to the stated learning objectives. (eg, what is the flash/pen drive to be used for?
-Presumably for homework/assignments, but that is not clear) - 4.3: The instructional materials were properly cited. - 4.4: The instructional materials are current. - 4.5: Assumed.
-The nature of the course suggests a variety of materials will be utilized. - 4.6: Notation of Required v.
-Recommended/Optional is indicated.
+4.2: The Reviewer recommends further development of the purpose of the course materials relative to the stated learning objectives. (eg, what is the flash drive to be used for?
+Presumably for homework/assignments, but that is not clear.)

+4.3: The instructional materials were properly cited.

+4.4: The instructional materials are current.
+TestOut is being utilized.

+4.5: Assumed.
+The nature of the course suggests a variety of materials will be utilized.

+4.6: Implied.
+The Materials section lists two components.
+Thorough notation of Required v.
+Recommended/Optional should be noted.

 E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
 3 2 5.2 Learning activities provide opportunities for interaction that support active learning.
-3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
-3 0 5.4 The requirements for learner interaction are clearly stated.
-Total 2 7
+3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly 3 0 stated.
+5.4 The requirements for learner interaction are clearly stated.
+2 2 Total 7 1

-- 5.1: Consider noting the primary course outcomes and sub (measurable) outcomes more descriptively, and then mapping the activities to these outcomes.
-For example: 'To gain a basic understanding of computer networking..'
-The subobjectives break this down further: 'students will be able to successfully install a router; students will be able to manage a small network of 10 computers,' And so forth.
-Those subobjectives are what are measured and the activities are built upon. - 5.2: There are opportunities for interactive learning.
-The Reviewer applauds this variety. - 5.3: A plan for feedback was not located in the syllabus.
-Even if this is a face-to-face course, the instructor's feedback and review policy should be expressed. - 5.4: Participation expectations are clearly stated.
+5.1: Basically, these are OK, but consider noting the primary course objectives and sub (measurable) objectives more descriptively, then mapping the activities to these objectives.
+Primary objectives note the overall competencies.
+For example: 'Students will be able to install server software.'
+The subobjectives break this down further: 'students will be able to identify the correct hardware specifications; install and test the software according to industry standards,' And so forth.
+Those are what are measured and the activities are built around.

+5.2: There are opportunities for interactive learning.
+This is a very applied course.
+The Reviewer applauds this variety.

+5.3: A plan for feedback was not located in the syllabus.
+Even if this is a face-to-face course, the instructor's feedback and review policy should be expressed.

+5.4: Participation expectations are clearly stated.

-F. Course Technology (10 points total) · 6.1 The tools used in the course support the learning objectives and competencies.
+F. Course Technology (10 points total) 6.1 The tools used in the course support the learning objectives and competencies.
 3 2 6.2 Course tools promote learner engagement and active learning.
 3 3 6.3 Technologies required in the course are readily obtainable.
 2 2 6.4 The course technologies are current.
 1 1 6.5 Links are provided to privacy policies for all external tools required in the course.
-1 1 Total g
+0 1 Total 8

+Comments:

-- 6.1: The tools in the course appear to support the unit/weekly topics.
-Again, consider a crosswalk from the objectives to the course activities. - 6.2: The tools promote engagement and active learning.
-The assignments promote active student engagement by requiring interaction with the technology to build content for assignments. - 6.3: It is assumed the tools will primarily be provided by the college and through independent resources. - 6.4: The course technologies are current and up-to-date for the required work. - 6.5: The Acceptable Use Policy was clearly indicated.
-Consider adding a link to the Course Handbook for more information.
+6.1: The tools in the course appear to support the unit/weekly topics.
+Again, consider a crosswalk from the objectives to the course activities.

+6.2: The tools promote engagement and active learning.
+The assignments promote active student engagement by requiring interaction with the technology to build content for assignments.

+6.3: It is assumed the tools will primarily be provided by the college and through independent resources.

+6.4: The course technologies are current and up-to-date for the required work and meet industry standards.

+6.5: Certain policies (eg, Plagiarism Policy, etc.) are provided.
+However, the Reviewer was unable to locate links to privacy policies (eg, HIPAA, FERPA, Non-Disclosure, etc.) Consider including that language (or links to college resources) in the course syllabus.